 Each year we are committed to repair a part of the Catholic Primary School of Butare

-Project 2012.- A group of 20 volunteers will accompany President Beata Umugwangwali to oversee
+Project 2012.- A group of 2 volunteers accompanied President Beata Umugwangwali to oversee

-Hospital in Dover, NH in 2011, reformatted by Beata’s brother, Fidele (oversees the network for the hospital)
+Hospital in Dover, NH in 2011, reformatted by Beata’s brother, Fidele (who oversees the network for the hospital).

 Project 2010.- In 2010 Friends of Butare joined forces with Rotary International,